opensearch-project/opensearch-k8s-operator/README.md

 # OpenSearch-k8s-operator
-The Operator is used for creating an OpenSearch cluster. it uses a CRD in order to define the OpenSearch cluster (loading data,masters nodes and opensearch-dashboard).
+The Operator is used for creating an OpenSearch cluster. it uses a CRD in order to define the OpenSearch cluster (defaining data, masters nodes and opensearch-dashboard).
 When the reconciliation is done, the opeartor will create a full working OpenSearch cluster.

+# Getting Started
-# Installing the operator
+  # installing
   - clone the repo
   - make manifests
   - make insatll